Farewe/invacost/Readme.md

 ![](Readme_files/figure-gfm/example1.4-1.png)<!-- -->

-Indeed, looking at the graph it would be ill-advised to calibrate models on this subset of INVACOST (feel free to try it\!).
-We should rather focus on the cumulative cost over time, which in our case amounts to US$ 97,709 millions for the 1970-2017 time period.
+Indeed, looking at the graph it would be ill-advised to calibrate models on this subset of InvaCost (feel free to try it\!).
+We should rather focus on the cumulative cost over time, which in our case amounts to US$ 230,262 millions for the 1970-2017 time period.

-# Example on many subsets: all taxons/species in the database
+# Example on many subsets: all taxa/species in the database

 This is a more complex situation where we want to derive a single estimate for all species/taxon in the database.